dentsads/magic-mirror-photobooth/README.md

 * download the latest magic-mirror-photobooth Docker image
 * create a new container from it and start it

-# Bootstrapping of Host Ubuntu Machine
+## Bootstrapping of Host Ubuntu machine

 for bootstrapping the setup of the Ubuntu host machine run this script